KieranBest/Final-Year-Project/Documentation.md

 #### Milestone 3

 Before meeting with the stakeholder I felt it would be suitable to demonstrate different ways in which the data can be visualised and attain feedback and further suggestions.
-So I created some ideas of graphs using 'chart JS' (Line Chart, 2023)(Doughnut and Pie Charts, 2023) with my data as can be seen below:
+So I created some ideas of graphs using 'chart JS' (Chart.js, 2023a;Chart.js, 2023b) with my data as can be seen below:

 > **Figure 15: Actual Vs Expected Hit Times**
 >